 The stabilisation of a dislocated Acromioclavicler Joint (ACJ) can be undertaken in a number of different ways depending on the nature of the dislocation and the time that has passed since the initial injury.

-In acute injuries in which the injury occurred within 3 weeks of the date of the operation, stabilising the clavicle using a synthetic ligature or tape can be undertaken.
-If however there is a more significant injury or if there has been a delay in presentation, then for greater security, the Coracoclavicular (CC) ligaments will also need to be reconstructed.
-In such circumstances a synthetic ligature/tape is still used to stabilise the clavicle but the CC ligaments are reconstructed by undertaking a Weaver Dunn procedure at the same time.
-This entails the excision of a small amount of the outer end of the clavicle and the transfer of the Coracoacromial (CA) ligament to the distal clavicle.
-By adding a ‘biological graft’ a more robust reconstruction can be achieved, which will in turn lead to a more secure reconstruction and therefore better outcomes.
-In some circumstances, and especially in revision surgery, other graft options can be used in the reconstruction instead of the Weaver Dunn transfer.
+In acute injuries, in which the injury occurred within 3-4 weeks of the date of the operation, stabilising the clavicle using a synthetic ligature or tape can be undertaken.
+If however there is a more significant injury or if there has been a delay in presentation, then for greater security, the Coracoclavicular (CC) ligaments reconstruction can be reinforced with an additional component to the operation.
+Although a synthetic ligature or tape is still used to stabilise the clavicle, this can be reinforced by undertaking a Weaver Dunn procedure at the same time.
+This entails the excision of a small amount of the outer end of the clavicle and the transfer of the Coracoacromial (CA) ligament to the excsison site.
+By adding this ‘biological graft’, a more robust reconstruction can be achieved, which will in turn hopefully lead to a more secure reconstruction and therefore better outcomes.
+In some circumstances, and especially in revision surgery, other graft options can also be used in the reconstruction instead of the Weaver Dunn transfer.

 Information for patients / operative Information

 Risks and complications